unraid/docs/docs/unraid-os/manual/vm-management.md

 ` ``</disk>`{=html}`</code>`{=html}

-- Replace it with this, where \"sdX\" is the location of the disk from step 2:
+- Replace it with this, where "sdX" is the location of the disk from step 2:

 `<code>`{=html}